A Few Things Everyone Should Know About Mystery Shopping

 So be wary of claims that "our shoppers are better trained."
 Some companies, like RetailTrack, provide comprehensive project-based training for the shoppers they work with, but because those shoppers also work for other companies, everyone benefits.

 Myth: All Mystery Shopping Companies Carefully Select Shoppers

 The data you get from your mystery shopping project is greatly dependent on the skill, knowledge and experience of the shoppers assigned to the project.
 You would think that, because of this, all mystery shopping companies would make the shopper selection process a priority, right?
 Wrong!

 Many large mystery shopping companies automate this process to streamline their costs.
 They simply post assignments on an internet bulletin board, then wait for the shoppers to choose where they want to shop.
 The unfortunate result for you is that the quality of your project is now in question.
 The people shopping your business aren't necessarily the best - they're the ones who logged onto the internet the earliest!

 With RetailTrack, the shoppers working on your project are hand-selected, and specifically invited to work on your project because of their qualifications and our experience with them.
-We have actually interviewed and screened every shopper, and we will never give a shopper a job just because of an on-line application form they filled out.
+We have screened every shopper, and we will never give a shopper a job just because of an on-line application form they filled out.

 Tip: A Shopper Is Only As Good As The Shop Requirements